John-Isr/Identifying-Subgroup-Specific-Genetic-Modules-Using-GNN/README.md

 ## 📌 Project Overview

-#TODO: Update this section with an extensive overview of the process and results.

 This project leverages Graph Neural Networks (GNNs) to **identify subgroup-specific clusters** within gene-gene correlation networks using a supervised learning approach.
 Each graph in the dataset contains exactly **one subgroup-specific cluster**, and our objective is to classify nodes as either **belonging (1)** or **not belonging (0)** to this cluster.

+For more detailed theoretical background, motivation and results, please refer to the [`Final Project Report`](Final Project Report).
-Key components include:
+### Key Features

-- **Graph Simulation & Preprocessing:** Generate raw graphs and initialize edge features.
+- **Graph Simulation & Preprocessing:**
+  Generate synthetic correlation networks under multiple conditions, then initialize and store edge features for downstream processing.

-- **GNN Architecture:** A custom classifier built with GNN layers (e.g., GATv2Conv) that incorporates edge attributes, attention mechanisms, and normalization (GraphNorm) to effectively learn node representations.
+- **GNN Architecture:**
+  A custom neural network built with GATv2Conv layers (or similar) that integrates edge attributes, employs attention mechanisms, and uses GraphNorm for stable training, followed by an MLP for per-node classification.

-- **Training & Hyperparameter Tuning:** Training routines and hyperparameter optimization using Optuna with W&B logging.
+- **Training & Hyperparameter Tuning:**
+  Comprehensive training routines for the model, alongside automated hyperparameter search via Optuna.
+All experiments track metrics and logs in real-time using Weights & Biases (wandb).

-- **Inference Pipeline:** A clean interface to convert NetworkX graphs to annotated graphs with node predictions.
+- **Inference Pipeline:**
+  A convenient workflow that converts raw NetworkX graphs into annotated graphs with node-level predictions.
+This allows easy integration of the trained model into existing or newly generated datasets.

-- **Experiment Tracking:** Real-time logging and visualization with Weights & Biases (wandb).
+- **Experiment Tracking:**
+  Rapid iteration and visualization through Weights & Biases (wandb), enabling insights into model performance, architecture decisions, and hyperparameter choices.

 ---